 The bridge Max 50 lights per bridge and 12 Philips Hue accessories per bridge Power consumption:300mA typ Zigbee Light link protocol 1.0 certified Frequency band 2400–2483.5 MHz Dimensions: 3.5 inch * 3.5 inch * 1 inch Desktop or wall mounted Software upgradable Power supply 100–240 V AC / 50–60Hz Output voltage: 5 V DC 2A Standby power: 1.5W Max Environmental Operational temperature: 32°F – 104°F Operational humidity: 0% < H < 90% 2 Year Warranty

 Where to Buy Philips Hue Bridge 2.0 only Australia

 If you still have the old round bridge and its working fine, then there is no real reason to upgrade.
 But if you want to start adding in Apple HomeKit, and more home automation like Samsung Smart-things its worth it.

-Being future proof as well as having the extra memory and cpu power is an added bonus.
-Amazon have now started selling these, but they quickly sell out.
+Being future proof as well as having the extra memory and CPU power is an added bonus.
+Amazon has now started selling these, but they quickly sell out.
 They are even posting them to Australia.
 Just keep checking back every few days if there is none in stock as they do replenish these quite quickly.